 Postpartum depression generally lasts for at least 2-3 weeks for those who experience it (this period is sometimes called the baby blues), but it can last for as long as 1-3 years.
 This is why it’s critical to discuss how you are feeling with your loved ones and physicians to ensure you have the proper treatment.

-It is common to feel exhaustion, fatigue, and fluctuations in mood after delivering a baby, but the signs and symptoms of postpartum depression are more intense.
-If left unchecked they can even interfere with daily tasks and functioning,1 making it difficult to complete household chores and tend to yourself and your baby.
+It is common to feel exhaustion, fatigue, and mild fluctuations in mood after delivering a baby or welcoming a newborn into your family, but the signs and symptoms of postpartum depression are more intense.
+If left unchecked they can even interfere with daily tasks and functioning, making it difficult to complete household chores and tend to yourself and your baby.